-The "B-Sens" play in the American Hockey League (AHL) and are the minor league affiliate of the Ottawa Senators of the NHL and are also affiliated with the Evansville IceMen of the ECHL.
+The Binghamton Devils play in the American Hockey League (AHL) and are the minor league affiliate of the New Jersey Devils of the NHL.
 The team plays in the Floyd L. Maines Veterans Memorial Arena in Downtown Binghamton.
-The team hoisted the Calder cup as league champions of the 2010-2011 season.
+2017-2018 marked the inaugural season for the Devils here in Binghamton.

 Located up on the hill at the southern tip of Seneca Lake, this 11-turn road course hosts many professional races during the year.
 The two major NASCAR series, Xfinity and Monster Energy Cup visit the course every August and provide the fans with exciting racing.
-The track is the only other road course on the Sprint Cup circuit that includes 36 races across the country.
-The NASCAR series visits The Glen this year August 3-6, 2017.
+The track is the only other road course on the Monster Energy Cup circuit that includes 36 races across the country.
+Chase Elliott won for the second straight year in dominating fashion in 2019.
+The NASCAR series visit The Glen this coming year August 14-16, 2020.

 The BU Bearcats are NCAA Division I members and has 19 men's and women's sports programs.
 BU is one of four Division I programs in the SUNY system and is a member of the America East and Big Sky Conferences.